After reading some of my articles on how to find copywriting clients, one of my coaching students, Jeff, asked me an interesting question.

 (Incidentally, doing it this way also gives you a pretty good idea of what they think of you, and how much value they place in your services and your copy.)

 Also, don't limit yourself to a discount.
-You can offer a bonus (such as an extra revision, free of charge), an extra consultation, an extended guarantee, an add-on service (such as writing the opt-in page copy, formatting, or even testing the copy), and so on.
+You can offer a bonus or ancillary service, such as an extra revision, a free consultation, an extended guarantee, an add-on service (such as formatting or ideas for testing the copy), and so on.

 That's why the key is to breakdown and denominate each component of your service — from research to revisions.
 In other words, give each component a price tag.
-Sure, give a flat rate.
+Sure, give a flat rate for the whole project.
 But break the project down into individual parts, with individual values.

-When a prospect sees the value behind every individual component, they also get a better appreciation of what you do, how you price your work, and how much they are truly getting if you were to concede on any one of those elements.
+When a prospect sees the value of every component, they also get a better appreciation of what you do, how you price your work, and how much they are truly getting if you were to ever concede on any one of those elements.

-For example, if a client asks for a discount, you can say: “As you can see Mrs. Prospect, your project includes one post-delivery revision, which is worth $1,000, absolutely free of charge.
+For example, if a client asks for a discount, you can say: “As you can see, your project includes one post-delivery revision, which is worth $1,000, absolutely free of charge.
 Here's what I can do.
 I can throw in an extra one.
 Fair enough?”

 In the end, you add weight to your tradeoff, and your copy thus retains its value.

-On the flip side, your client's concession doesn't have to be just a mere addition to your portfolio, which is minimal at best.
-(In fact, adding your copy to your portfolio should be automatically included in your agreement with any copy you write, anyway.)
+On the flip side, your client's concession doesn't have to be just to add to your portfolio, which is minimal at best.
+(Adding your copy to your portfolio should be automatically included in your agreement with any copy you write, anyway.)

 So here's another option.
 Ask for royalties or commissions.
 You can offer your friends a significant concession in exchange for a percentage of gross sales your copy produces, for as long as they use your copy if not for a predetermined period of time.

-If royalties are not an option (particularly if you're new, or if you don't know the client or their business well enough), you can ask for other things.
-For example, you can barter — in fact, bartering is often the most overlooked negotiation strategy.
+If royalties are not an option (particularly if you're new, or you don't know the client or their business well enough), you can ask for other things.
+For example, bartering is often the most overlooked negotiation strategy.

-Or have them write a testimonial about you, get them to give you quality referrals, or ask them to send a broadcast to their lists promoting you.
+Or have them write a testimonial about you, give you quality referrals, or promote their endorsement such as sending a broadcast to their lists of clients or subscribers promoting you.
 The trick is to get this in writing, and to ensure they deliver their end of the deal within a specific period of time.

-Remember, the perceived value of your service — including the perceived value of the concession you're making — depreciates immediately after the service has been rendered.
+Remember, the perceived value of your service — and of your concession — depreciates immediately after the service has been rendered.
 The longer they wait to comply, the less meaningful your concession becomes.

-That's why this is preferably specified in a written agreement before work begins.
+That's why this is best specified in a written agreement before work begins.

-If they they fail comply within a specified period of time, then you can charge them your full fee — or for the amount of the concession, if they already paid you (have an agreement in place before work starts, so you will have legal recourse to do so).
+If they fail comply within a specified period of time, then you can charge your full fee — or the amount of the concession if they already paid you (have an agreement in place before work starts, so you will have legal recourse to do so).

 In fact, having a written agreement prior to commencing any work is essential.
-Get it in writing, even if it's a simple letter of understanding or intent.
-When it's written down, it's more than just for legal reasons.
+Get it in writing, even if it's a simple letter of understanding.
+It doesn't have to be overly formal.
+Also, when it's written down, it's more than just for legal reasons.
 It's also a psychological commitment.